 Students studying Media Studies at AS and A2 will be entered with the WJEC examination board.
 The course was first offered to pupils in 2012 due to high demand.
 Few subjects change more radically than the media in such short time periods.
-Over the two years pupils will study a range of different industries in the media, such as: newspaper and magazine publishing, advertising, radio and television, the internet, film, the music industry, and whatever else develops as the course progresses.
+Over the two years students will study a range of different industries in the media, such as: newspaper and magazine publishing, advertising, radio and television, the internet, film, the music industry, and whatever else develops as the course progresses.

 Subject Leader: Mr A Holmes (email@example.com)

 Coursework is worth 50% of the entire AS level grade.
 The coursework is marked out of 100 and is divided as follows: one pre-production (20); one production which develops from the pre-production (40); and one report on the production process (40).
 Students produce print-based work of a high standard, such as a storyboard for an imaginary film trailer, with the artwork for posters/DVD release of the same title.
 Students have access to a new Apple Mac suite to help them produce the best piece of work they can.
 The coursework demands pupils to be creative, hard working and patient to produce the best piece of work they are able to.

 The examination is worth 50% of the entire AS level grade.
 The examination is two-and-a-half hours long with three written responses required.
 Question 1 requires an analysis of an audio/visual or print-based extract.
 Questions 2 and 3 will be based on representation and audience issues, and may be subdivided where appropriate.